tpaxia/clz80/README.md

 | 8   | RTS           |
 | 7   | DSR           |

 CTS has to be connected to ground for the UART to transmit (connect it to a gorung pin, i.e. 10).

+## NEZ80 Expansion Daughterboard

+The NBZ80HL had connectors on the NEZ80 board to install an optional daugherboard including the basic ROMS.
+They can be installed on a regular NEZ80.
+The part numbers are:

+5650956-5 for the receptacles and 5650945-5 for the plugs.
+You will need two each to make and connect an expansion board.
+They do have a key, so make sure that they are oriented so that the PCB and components face the CLZ80 board.

 # Software